-Mood board: The designer creates a mood board, or picture of inspiration photos and a few furniture and decor pieces to capture the essence of what your desired design will look like and make sure they are capturing your vision before they provide more detail.
+Mood board: A designer may create a mood board, or picture of inspiration photos and a few furniture and decor pieces to capture the essence of what your desired design will look like and make sure they are capturing your vision before they provide more detail.
 Some designers may skip the “mood board” and just provide a “concept board” with the actual products and finishes they recommend.

 Final Products: This is where designer offerings may differ.
 Designers offer a variety of packages including: